sindoc/website/pages/AI Governance___Tools___Gender Bias Detector.md

 			      prompt = event.get("prompt")
 			      return run_test(test_type, prompt)
 			  ```
-		- #### Lambda Environment Setup
+		- #### Lambda Environment Setup with API Keys
 		  background-color:: yellow
 		  collapsed:: true
+			- collapsed:: true
-			- 1. Ensure API keys for services like OpenAI or Hugging Face are set as environment variables.
+			  1. Ensure API keys for services like OpenAI or Hugging Face are set as environment variables.
-			  	2. Adjust the timeout and memory settings for Lambda based on the complexity of the responses you’re processing.
+				- 2. Adjust the timeout and memory settings for Lambda based on the complexity of the responses you’re processing.
-			  	3. Package dependencies (e.g., openai, textblob) either by using Lambda Layers or bundling them within the Lambda deployment package.
+				- 3. Package dependencies (e.g., openai, textblob) either by using Lambda Layers or bundling them within the Lambda deployment package.
 			- ```python
 			  import os
 			  import json